git/git.github.io/rev_news/drafts/edition-87.md

   by Manuel Odendahl on DEV\.to.
-+ [Can You Resolve Merge Conflicts Before They Happen?](https://dev.to/benjamincohen123/can-you-resolve-merge-conflicts-before-they-happen-46nd) by Benjamin C. Baker on DEV\.to describes how to resolve merge conflicts manually, and how one can detect potential conflicts in advance with [GitLive](https://git.live/) extension.
++ [Can You Resolve Merge Conflicts Before They Happen?](https://dev.to/benjamincohen123/can-you-resolve-merge-conflicts-before-they-happen-46nd) by Benjamin C. Baker on DEV\.to describes how to resolve merge conflicts manually, and how one can detect potential conflicts in advance with the [GitLive](https://git.live/) extension.
   GitLive was mentioned in [Git Rev News Edition #77](https://git.github.io/rev_news/2021/07/31/edition-77/) and [#82](https://git.github.io/rev_news/2021/12/30/edition-82/).
 + [How to Resolve Merge Conflicts in Git – A Practical Guide with Examples](https://www.freecodecamp.org/news/resolve-merge-conflicts-in-git-a-practical-guide/)